Article 1 of 5: Real Estate As An Investment Option

 This is the first in a series of five pieces to help investors understand the benefits of owning commercial real estate, then differentiate the dynamics and variety of ownership channels.

-For centuries, the two investments performing best over the long-term have been stocks and real estate.
-Today, most people start building their wealth in the stock markets.
-For established investors, here’s why you want to consider adding real estate exposure to enhance your portfolio.
+For centuries, the two asset classes creating the most wealth have been stocks and real estate.
+Today, most people’s first investments are in stocks or stock funds.
+Established investors should consider adding real estate investments to enhance their portfolio.

 Real estate has a different return composition